FREE FOREX SIGNALS

 This picture shows you how to adjust your risk allocation and forex signal quality for auto trading our forex signals.

 The last thing you would want to do is to adjust the risk allocation for each trading signal that you autotrade.
 Sometimes you might choose to allocate a default risk % per trade and sometimes you might choose to allocate a default lot size.
 All of this is automatically calculated by the EA for you when you place a trade.

-A good time to use “equity %” as your risk allocation is if you notice the signal provider is using too high risk for your comfort and you prefer to keep everything default at a certain %.
+A good time to use “equity %” as your risk allocation is if you notice the EA is providing a too high risk for your comfort and you prefer to keep everything default at a certain %.

 Stop Loss Level

-In our Forex Signal app (created for MT4), you can see that there is always a stop loss and take profit level that is used by the master trader.
+In our Forex Signal app (created for MT4), you can see that there is always a stop loss and take profit level.

 The red vs green areas in our progress bar denote the risk to reward of our signal.
 The less red vs green means the better the risk to reward.